Biology concepts – circadian rhythm, vision sense, adaptation, parasitism, form follows function

 from mature sporozoites in the human red blood cells.

 While one stage of the organism grows in the human, another needs to be inside a mosquito in order to complete its life cycle.
 After finishing its development, it is ready to be injected into another human when the mosquito feeds again.
 The key is that the mosquito is nocturnal and the gametophyte is short-lived.
 The gametophyte must be produced and mature just in time to be sucked and deposited into the mosquito gut.
-P. falciparum has pressured to conform to the activity of one host while it is inside a host with the opposite activity pattern.
+P. falciparum has been pressured to conform to the activity of one host while it is inside a host with the opposite activity pattern.

 It is common that most species within a group will have similar activity patterns, since they are derived from common ancestors and therefore many characteristics are similar, including those that determine fitness for day life or nightlife.
 But there are exceptions.
 For instance, most rodents are nocturnal, but we see squirrels all day long - they are diurnal.
 Also, we mentioned above that most primates are diurnal, but the owl monkeys are nocturnal.